dfollen-ing/imcs-us2018/README.md

 ## Initial application
 You can now start the application server (a).
 Just start the springboot [RestNodeA](rest-server-a/src/main/java/com/ing/imc/RestNodeA.java).
-You can then send rest requests.
+You can then send REST requests.
 There is an example set of request in a Postman project in [IMC Summit Demo](IMC%20Summit%20Demo.postman_collection.json).

 ## Evolution
 Now that the RestNodeA is running, we can simulate a new application coming in.
 First, we will need to create the new alert cache.